 4 Natural Solutions to Hormonal Harmony After Menopause

-I am asked this question a lot, so I am going to share with you what I relayed to Hailey so you can explore different avenues (under the guidance of your doctor, as always recommended).
+I am asked this question a lot, so I am going to share with you what I relayed to Hailey so you can explore different avenues (under the guidance of your doctor).

 The hormones that particularly come to mind are the oestrogens (there is more than one) and progesterone.
 During menopause it is these hormones that are out of balance and need to be harmonized.